Larrrisa/WeatherAppJs/README.md

 ## Description

 You can add different cities for tracking weather.
 The app displays the temperature and simple description.
-To view your local weather, simply click on the special button.